Best Natural Hair Care Methods

 "A lot of what people do for their hair leaves it brittle, weak, and ripe for hair loss."

 In today’s live show, Dr. Nancy Lin, PhD, continues with her popular series on how to achieve, full, rich, and soft hair as we age.
-We will learn that most people do not properly care for their hair, leaving it brittle, weak, and ripe for hair loss.
+Busy schedules makes it hard for most people to properly care for their hair, leaving it brittle, weak, and ripe for hair loss.

 Discover the best ways to care for hair today, and Dr. Nancy will provide her suggestions for the best shampoos and conditioners, lifestyle tips for healthy hair, and much more.